natesymer/ani/language.md

 - Formals: The variable declarations that make up part of the function signature
 - Acutals: Values passed in a function invocation that correspond to formals

-Function declarations consist of a return type, name, and formals.
+Function declarations consist of a return type, name, formals, and a body.
 Functions may be declared globally or inside a class.
 They may not be nested.
 Formals must be uniquely named.
 Function overloading is illegal.

 Formals are declared in a separate scope from local variables.
 Any return